-Lisa Brahms, visiting scholar, is Director of Research and Learning at the Children's Museum of Pittsburgh.
+Lisa Brahms is Director of Research and Learning at the Children's Museum of Pittsburgh.
 She focuses on making and tinkering in informal settings, and leads national initiatives on creating making spaces in museums and libraries.
-She was a graduate student researcher at UPCLOSE from 2003 to 2014, when she received her Ph.D. in Learning Sciences and Policy .
-She has an MSEd in Childhood and Museum Education from Bank Street College and a BA in Jewish Studies from Vassar.
+She has a Ph.D. from the University of Pittsburgh, and an MSEd in Childhood and Museum Education from Bank Street College and a BA in Jewish Studies from Vassar College.

 C O N T A C T

-Kevin Crowley, LRDC 822, Unviersity of Pittsburgh, 3939 O'Hara St., Pittsburgh PA 15101
+Kevin Crowley, LRDC 822, University of Pittsburgh, 3939 O'Hara St., Pittsburgh PA 15260

 Interested in informal learning?
 You should also check out informalscience.org